Quansight/Quansight-website/apps/consulting/posts/python-forever.md

 published: June 1, 2020
 author: troy-bailey
 description: >
-  Based on the data collected by http://pypl.github.io/, over the last 5 years, PHP and Java declined in popularity while Python’s popularity rose.
+  Based on the data collected by http://pypl.github.io/, over the last 5 years, PHP and Java declined in popularity while Python's popularity rose.
 Sometime in 2018, Python became the most popular language.
-But Python probably won’t be #1 forever.
+But Python probably won't be #1 forever.
 If history is any indication, no language can maintain the premier position in language popularity indefinitely.
-I’m sure there were many who believed that Java would never be replaced as #1.
+I'm sure there were many who believed that Java would never be replaced as #1.
 category: [Open Source Software, PyData Ecosystem]
 featuredImage:
   src: /posts/python-forever/python-1-img-gallery.png